 – Rosie Addis, Chair of the Board of Trustees

 Our Trustees share our values and are passionate about improving the quality and conditions of life for deaf people.
 Our Board and Trustees are responsible for Deaf Action’s governance and strategic direction, as well as overseeing our financial health.

 Rosie is the longest standing member of the Board, having joined in November 2014.
 She brings with her a wealth of experience working in deaf communities.
 She worked as a registered BSL/English interpreter for 19 years, was the National Deaf Development Officer for the Church of Scotland, and Chaplain to Albany Deaf Church.
 She also set up The Kisoro Trust in 1998, which provides primary school education to deaf children in Uganda.
 She was previously Chair of SASLI and is currently a Trustee of The Stewart Lochrie Memorial Fund.

 Rosie currently holds the position of chair on the Board at Deaf Action.
 As Chair she is responsible for leading, chairing and overseeing performance of the Board.
 This includes running quarterly board meetings and ensuring the Board is both accountable and meeting legal responsibilities, as well as providing support to the CEO.

 Sheenagh Adams – Trustee

 Sheenagh joined the Board in March 2022, bringing with her a wealth of experience in governance and leadership.
 She has been a member of multiple boards over many years, including being Chair for twelve years.
 She brings with her extensive experience in setting strategic direction, monitoring operational performance and evaluating board effectiveness.
-She has held many senior positions, including Chief Executive at Registers of Scotland, and is Vice Chair at New Lanark Trust.
+She has held many senior positions, including Chief Executive at Registers of Scotland.
 She believes boards are there to actively create positive futures for organisations, and not just to ‘mind the shop’.

 Trudi Collier – Trustee